addap/master-thesis/documents/Readme.md

 ## Structure

 The rest of this document is organized as follows.
-Some parts might link to other documents so that this one does not get too large.
+Some parts link to other documents so that this one does not get too large.
 Section 0 tracks the progress of this work as a quick summary.
 Section 1 defines some terms we use throughout.
 Section 2 discusses Eio in more detail and section 3 shows how and what specifications we want to prove about Eio's API.